docsafer/NTPTimeWrapper/README.md

 # NTPTimeWrapper
-Multi-threaded asynchronous get NTP server time
+Multi-threading asynchronous get NTP server time

 There is only one interface, as follows: